nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

  Events in database at end:  7,124,917 events  (58,440 new)

-Because the style of the refactored application code is very nice, and the performance of the Postgres recorder is very good, this library now supports DCB by including this version of the Postgres DCB recorder, an also the in-memory DCB recorders presented in the previous example, along with the abstractions for domain models and application discussed above.
+Because the style of the refactored application code is very nice, and the performance of the Postgres recorder is very good, this library now supports DCB by including this version of the Postgres DCB recorder.
+Also included is the in-memory DCB recorders presented in the previous example, along with the abstractions for domain models and applications discussed above.

 If you are feeling playful, you can install the Python :data:`eventsourcing` package and have fun experimenting with dynamic consistency boundaries in Python!

 Code reference